Janssen COVID-19 Vaccine (Ad26.COV2-S) Description

 J&J and Janssen Vaccines & Prevention B.V. stated it is committed to the goal of supplying more than 1 billion doses globally through the course of 2021, provided the vaccine is safe and effective.

-On January 13, 2021, Johnson & Johnson stated it 'continues to develop and test its COVID-19 vaccine candidate in accordance with ethical standards and sound scientific principles.
+On January 13, 2021, Johnson & Johnson stated it 'continues to develop and test its COVID-19 vaccine candidate following ethical standards and sound scientific principles.
 The Company is committed to transparency and sharing information related to its ongoing clinical studies – including the ENSEMBLE study protocol.'

 'ENSEMBLE was initiated in collaboration with the Biomedical Advanced Research and Development Authority (BARDA), part of the Office of the Assistant Secretary for Preparedness and Response at the U.S. Department of Health and Human Services (HHS) under Other Transaction Agreement HHSO100201700018C, and the National Institute of Allergy and Infectious Diseases (NIAID), part of the National Institutes of Health (NIH) at HHS.'